As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 If your client does not process your invoice by the agreed-upon due date, you’ll likely be sending a past-due invoice, which may or may not contain late fees and interest charges.

-Alternatively, it may also be possible that the client is running into some issues processing your invoice because of an error on your end.
+Alternatively, it may also be possible that the client is running into some invoice issues because of an error on your end.

-Learn more about invoicing mistakes here and how you can avoid them: 10 common invoicing issues for small businesses and how to solve them.
+Learn more about invoicing mistakes here and how you can avoid them.

 While there’s no hard and fast rule as to what an invoice should look like, there are a few elements even the most basic invoices should have.

-Let’s take a look at the nitty-gritty details that need to be on a business invoice.
+Let’s look at the nitty-gritty details that need to be on a business invoice.

 1. Invoice number